Mighty-Lounge-Productions/Mighty/Raycasting/README.md

-### RaycastingUtils
+### RaycastingUtil

 **Author:** @TheMostWSpinUser

 **Description:**

-The `RaycastingUtils` module offers utility functions for performing raycasting operations in a 3D environment, such as in a game engine like Roblox.
+The `RaycastingUtil` module offers utility functions for performing raycasting operations in a 3D environment, such as in a game engine like Roblox.
 Raycasting is a technique used to detect intersections between a ray (defined by an origin and direction) and objects in the environment.
 This module simplifies the process of performing raycasts and checking for line-of-sight.

 **Key Functions and Methods:**

 1. **RaycastingUtils.new():**
-   - Initializes a new `RaycastingUtils` object.
+   - Initializes a new `RaycastingUtil` object.

 2. **RaycastingUtils:Raycast(origin, direction, maxLength, ignoreList):**
    - Performs a raycast from the specified `origin` in the given `direction` up to a maximum length (`maxLength`).